 3. Accessible rooms can be super stylish

-Of course, it’s not possible for everyone – but if you have step-free access to your main entrance, at least one accessible bedroom and bathroom and wide enough doorways, you might be pleasantly surprised by how easy it is to adapt your rental, welcome a disabled traveler and fill your rooms.
+Of course, it’s not possible for everyone.
+But if you have step-free access to your main entrance, at least one accessible bedroom and bathroom, plus wide enough doorways – you might be pleasantly surprised by how easy it is to adapt your rental, welcome a disabled traveler and fill your rooms.

 4. Accessible gadgets are awesome, too!

 “I am a tech geek and learned how to code to build the original Accomable website.
 It’s no surprise that I love the extra tech/gadgets you sometimes see on offer with property owners who cater specifically for travelers with disabilities,” said Madipalli.